mjul/diesel/README.md

     var isFounder = (employee.EmployeeNumber == founderNumber);

-    // Commands are classes and have a constructor that assigns all properties var command = new ImportEmployeeCommand(1, "Martin", "Jul");
+    // Commands are classes and have a constructor that assigns all properties var command = new ImportEmployeeCommand(1, new Name("Martin", "Jul"));

-    // Properties exposing these are automatically added to the class: var firstName = command.FirstName;
+    // The corresponding properties are automatically added to the classes: var firstName = command.Name.FirstName;

 ```